-Sourdough banana bread is a delicious treat that is great to enjoy anytime, from a quick breakfast to a midnight snack.
-It’s a classic baked good everyone loves – and my sourdough starter banana bread recipe always gets requests for more!
+Sourdough discard banana bread is a delicious treat that is great to enjoy anytime, from a quick breakfast to a midnight snack.
+It’s a classic baked good everyone loves – and my sourdough banana bread recipe always gets requests for more!

-Why We Love This Sourdough Banana Bread
+Why We Love This Recipe

 Every home cook should have a good go-to banana bread recipe.
 One that is nearly effortless to prepare and you know will come out just right… But makes more than “just” a loaf of bread with bananas.